Frequently Asked Questions

 Email will allow you to send private messages to your instructor or to your classmates.
 There is even a Chat function that allows you to communicate with others in real-time, though this is used sparingly as it requires all participating parties to be online at the same time.

 Assignments can also be uploaded or emailed to your instructor or shared with other students through the online class.

 - What courses are offered through JWCC Online?

-- Click here to view a detailed list.
+- See here to view a detailed list.

 - What is the cost of an online course offered through JWCC?

-- The cost of an online course is $160 per credit hour.
+- The cost of an online course is $193 per credit hour (some online classes have a digital media fee that varies by class).
 Most courses are 3 credit hours although there is some variation.
-Students are usually required to purchase a textbook.
 In some cases, other course materials may be required.

 - What is the cost of hybrid/blended course offered through JWCC?

-- The cost of a hybrid/blended course is $130 per credit hour with a $30 fee for courses that are 3 up to 5 credit hours.
-For courses with less than three credit hours, the cost is $130 per credit hour with a $20 fee.
+- The cost of a hybrid/blended course is $163 per credit hour with a $10 per credit hour blended course fee.